Arata1202/WorkAdventure/README.md

 ```
 # homeserver.yaml
 # --------------------------------------------------
-# Add the following settings to your existing configuration.
+# Add the following settings.
 # --------------------------------------------------

 # Public base URL of the Matrix server